 Total Accessory Reserve Capacity in Pounds (kgs): If, for example, this value is given as 112 pounds (51 kgs), does this mean that you are limited to adding 112 pounds (51 kgs) of accessories to your vehicle?
-Not exactly.
-This is a number that is related to government crash test standards, and only indirectly reflects on the amount of accessory weight that can be carried.
+Yes, that is correct for permanently installed accessories.
+This is a number that is related to government crash test standards.
+Therefore, no more than this weight should be permanently installed on your vehicle.